Cecil Parker

+Early life

+Parker was born in Hastings, Sussex, the second son (and fifth of six children) of German-born Charles August Schwabe, manager of the Albany Hotel, Hastings, and his English wife, Kate (née Parker), a church organist.
+He was baptized into the Church of England at Holy Trinity Church, Hastings, on 7 November 1899, and educated at St Francis Xavier's College and at Bruges in Belgium.

 Career

-Parker was born in Hastings, Sussex, the second son (and fifth of six children) of German-born Charles August Schwabe, manager of the Albany Hotel, Hastings, and his English wife, Kate (née Parker), a church organist.
-He was educated at St Francis Xavier College, and at Bruges in Belgium.
-He served with the Royal Sussex Regiment in the First World War, reaching the rank of sergeant.
+As Cecil Schwabe, he served with the Royal Sussex Regiment in the First World War, reaching the rank of sergeant.
 He began his theatrical career in London in 1922, adopting the surname "Parker" from his mother's maiden name.
 He made his first film appearance in 1933 and subsequently became a familiar face in British and occasionally American films until his death.
 He appeared less often on television, but many of his films have remained popular and are often shown.

 He acted in two adaptations of A. J. Cronin's novels, The Citadel (1938) and The Stars Look Down (1940), in addition to appearing in The Lady Vanishes (1938) and Under Capricorn (1949).
 Both of these latter films were directed by Alfred Hitchcock.
 Other roles were in Storm in a Teacup (1937), The Weaker Sex (1948), 23 Paces to Baker Street (1956), Dangerous Moonlight (1941), Swiss Family Robinson (1960), and I Was Monty's Double (1958), as well as the comedies A French Mistress (1960), The Ladykillers (1955), The Man in the White Suit (1951), The Court Jester (1955) (in which he played an evil, usurping king of England), Indiscreet (1958) and I Believe in You (1952).
 Parker was also the original Charles Condomine in the West End production of Noël Coward's Blithe Spirit.

 He often played a touchy senior officer or British upper class character, and his last two films were true to form: The Magnificent Two (1967) with the British comedy double act Morecambe and Wise and Richard Attenborough's version of Oh!
 What a Lovely War (1969).

 On November 20, 1950, he co-starred with Margaret O'Brien in "The Canterville Ghost", on Robert Montgomery Presents on TV.
 He played a butler on one episode of The Avengers ("The £50,000 Breakfast").
 In 1957 he played Dr. Morelle in BBC radio series, "A Case for Dr. Morelle" (13 episodes).